Pegah1367/DeepFinanceAgent-Explainable-Financial-Risk-AI-Agent/README.md

 ## Why This Project Matters

-Most AI demos let the LLM decide everything.
+Most AI demos allow the LLM to make all decisions, mixing prediction, reasoning, and explanation in a way that is difficult to audit.

-This project **separates prediction, policy, and language**, mirroring how real financial AI systems are built in regulated environments.
+This project **separates prediction, policy, and language**, mirroring how real financial AI systems are built in **regulated environments**.

+- Machine learning models handle **numerical risk prediction**
+- Business rules handle **decision thresholds and policies**
+- The LLM is used **only to translate outcomes into clear, human-readable explanations**

+This design ensures that outputs are:
+- Auditable and deterministic at the decision level
+- Interpretable and transparent for stakeholders
+- **Human-centered in language**, making complex financial risk understandable to non-technical users

 ---